rgreinho/docopt-subcommands-example/README.rst

         -v, --version               shows the version

     The subcommands are:
-        run     make the player run
+        greet   greets other players
-        jump    make the player jump
+        jump    makes the player jump
+        run     makes the player run

 This help screen comes directly from the docstring of the program, define in ``main.py``, line 2-15.